tholmes59/building-responsive-sites-online-web-sp-000/README.md

 Unfortunately, while this is a common solution, it requires building _two_ separate websites.
 Every time you want to change something about the content of your site, you have to do it twice, once for both the desktop and mobile versions of your site.
+This is an expensive and error-prone solution.

 ## Creating Responsive Layouts with CSS

 The other common solution to is to use Cascading Style Sheets.
-Instead of a server detecting the type of device, every user receives the same content, and the provided CSS informs the user's browser on how to style the DOM.
-A well designed, responsive website relies on a combination of CSS media queries, layout properties like flexbox and grid, and HTML viewport settings.
+Instead of a server detecting the type of device, every user receives the same content, and the provided CSS tells the user's browser on how to style the rendered page.
+The ideal approach for a well designed, responsive website relies on a combination of CSS media  queries, layout properties and HTML the viewport settings that scale the browser content.

 ## What is Desktop-Down Design?